tabasuumchowdhury/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-Final project - SchoolManagementSystem: It creates a school which contains departments, classes, teachers and students, with their own individual IDs and max amounts.
+A school management system that contains departments, classes, teachers and students, with their own individual IDs and max amounts.

 Final project for Introduction to Programming (420-201-RE sec.00002)